gcdev373/stroom-analytic-demo/docs/Demonstrator.md

 Where `~/git` should be replaced with the local directory location where you cloned this repo.

-Alternatively, it is possible to manually upload the files created by `EventGen` to the appropirate Stroom feeds via the Stroom UI.
+Alternatively, it is possible to manually upload the files created by `EventGen` to the appropriate Stroom feeds via the Stroom UI.

-##Stroom
+## Stroom
 The modified version of stroom provides the pipeline filter element `StandardKafkaProducer`.
 This expects to receive events in the form of `kafka-records` XML documents.